-A List of Tests and Assessments to Diagnose Mental Health Disorders
+Tests and Assessments Used for Diagnosing Mental Health Disorders

-There are a plethora of tests and assessment techniques that can be used to assist in the diagnosis of mental health disorders.
+There are a plethora of tests and assessment techniques that can be used when diagnosing mental health disorders.

 This article will discuss the general categories of assessment techniques and give examples of each.
 The information in this article is designed to be used for educational purposes.
 Only licensed mental health care professionals formally trained in the use of the following techniques are qualified to administer, score, and interpret these assessment techniques and tests.